 (1) The amounts in these columns reflect the aggregate grant date fair value of the stock and option awards granted in the respective fiscal year as computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
-Assumptions used in the calculation of these amounts are included in Note 6, "Stock Incentive and Employee Stock Purchase Plans" in the Company's Form 10-K for the year ended December 31, 2010.
-These amounts were determined using the valuation method recently adopted by the SEC, which is the aggregate grant date fair value of the equity awards, rather than the previous requirement of dollar amounts recognized that year for financial statement reporting purposes.
-The new aggregate grant date fair value method applies to 2009 values as well.
-As a result, the amounts provided in these columns for 2008 are calculated differently in this proxy statement, causing them to vary from the amounts included in the Company's previous proxy statement.
+Assumptions used in the calculation of these amounts are included in Note 6, "Stock Incentive and Employee Stock Purchase Plans" in the Company's Form 10-K for the year ended December 31, 2012.